-Fiscal 2020 Annual Incentive Awards
+Fiscal 2021 Annual Incentive Awards

-As stated above, for fiscal 2020 our CEO and President had the opportunity to earn a performance bonus based on achievement of a pre-specified level of pre-tax profit of A-Mark and other performance goals.
+As stated above, for fiscal 2021 our CEO and President had the opportunity to earn a performance bonus based on achievement of a pre-specified level of pre-tax profit of A-Mark and, if specified by the Compensation Committee, other performance goals.
 Such performance bonuses are intended to provide performance-based cash compensation that rewards those NEOs for their contribution to our financial performance.
-We view pre-tax profit as a key financial metric for purposes of our business planning, and one that does not distort the incentives to management or promote undue risk and that substantially reflects the quality of the execution of our business plan by our management team.
+We view pre-tax profit as a key financial metric for purposes of our business planning, providing a balanced incentive to management that does not promote undue risk and that substantially reflects the quality of the execution of our business plan by our management team.